NVIDIA/nim-anywhere/README.md

 1. Ensure SSH Key based authentication is enabled from the local machine to the remote machine.
-If this is not currently enabled, the following commands will enable this is most situations. change `REMOTE_USER` and `REMOTE-MACHINE` to reflect your remote address.
+If this is not currently enabled, the following commands will enable this is most situations.
+Change `REMOTE_USER` and `REMOTE-MACHINE` to reflect your remote address.

       - From a Windows local client, use the following PowerShell: